elastic/e2e-testing/metricbeat-tests/README.md

 Feature: As a Metricbeat developer I want to check that the Apache module works as expected

-Scenario Outline: Check module is sending metrics to Elasticsearch Given Apache "<apache_version>" is running for metricbeat "<metricbeat_version>"
+Scenario Outline: Check module is sending metrics to Elasticsearch Given "Apache" "<apache_version>" is running for metricbeat "<metricbeat_version>"
-    And metricbeat "<metricbeat_version>" is installed and configured for Apache module Then there are no errors in the "metricbeat-<metricbeat_version>-apache-<apache_version>" index
+    And metricbeat "<metricbeat_version>" is installed and configured for "Apache" module Then there are no errors in the index
 Examples:
 | apache_version | metricbeat_version |
 | 2.2  | 7.3.0 |